ceph/ceph/doc/radosgw/multisite.rst

 - **Multi-zonegroups:** Ceph Object Gateway supports multiple zonegroups (which were formerly called "regions").
 Each zonegroup contains one or more zones.
-  If two zones are in the same zonegroup, and if that zonegroup is in the same realm as a second zonegroup, then the objects stored in the two zones share a global object namespace.
-This global object namespace ensures unique object IDs across zonegroups and zones.
+  **WHAT?** If two zones are in the same zonegroup, and if that zonegroup is in the same realm as a second zonegroup, then the objects stored in the two zones share a global object namespace. **WHAT?** This global object namespace ensures unique object IDs across zonegroups and zones.

 - **Multiple Realms:** Beginning with the Kraken release, the Ceph Object Gateway supports "realms", which are containers for zonegroups.
 Realms make